The NDSS is administered by Diabetes Australia

 • manage diabetes more confidently during physical activity, exercise and sport

-• sharing readings with diabetes health professionals for advice about sick day management.
+• share readings with diabetes health professionals for advice.

-A CGM device is a small wearable device.
-These devices can be programmed to alert you if your glucose levels are outside your target range.
+CGM devices can be programmed to alert you if your glucose levels are outside your target range.
 They have arrows to show whether your glucose level is rising, falling or staying steady.
-They send the readings to a CGM receiver or smartphone.
-Some can also send readings to a matching (compatible) insulin pump.
+They send the readings to a CGM receiver, smart device or matching (compatible) insulin pump.

 Learn more about continuous glucose monitoring here